Renault Scenic review

 • -Some cheap plastics

-The chunky rear pillars and small rear windscreen somewhat compromise rear visibility, but you get front and rear parking sensors, and a rear-view camera to help out during low-speed manoeuvres.
+The wide rear pillars and small rear windscreen compromise rear visibility, but you get front and rear parking sensors, and a rear-view camera to help out during low-speed manoeuvres.
 Top-spec Iconic trim adds a 360-degree camera and a digital rear-view mirror to improve rear visibility when your view is blocked by passengers' heads or luggage.

-Finding a comfortable driving position is very straightforward, with plenty of height and reach adjustment for the steering wheel and seat.
+Finding a comfortable driving position is very straightforward, thanks to plenty of height and reach adjustment for the steering wheel and seat.
+All trim levels come with electric lumbar adjustment while top-spec Iconic trim comes with full electric seat adjustment to fine-tune your position even more easily.
+Iconic also adds a massage function.

-Renault Scenic E-Tech interior dashboard
+Renault Scenic E-Tech dashboard

 Passenger & boot space